 Brooke has worked with children, adolescents, adults and families in a variety of settings, including outpatient behavioral health clinics, intensive outpatient, partial hospitalization and residential programs, the school system, wilderness education, and correctional facilities and specializes in working with adolescents and young adults with mood disorders, personality pathology, suicidal ideation and behavior, and self-harm, as well as supporting and coaching parents and families in identifying and addressing their own skills defecits.

-Brooke has completed DBT Foundational Training through Behavioral Tech, with additional training in DBT with adolescents and families through Dr. Alec Miller, Jill Rathus and Marsha Linehan, and Trauma-Focused Cognitive Behavioral Therapy.
-Through Brooke’s wide variety of experiences, she has grown passionate about incorporating experiential activities into the DBT framework as a way of engaging with presenting concerns and difficulties in a different way Brooke stands by the maxim, “There is no health without mental health” and believes that, with willingness, skills practice, and a strong relationship with your therapist, building a life worth living is possible.
+Brooke has completed DBT Intensive Training through Behavioral Tech, with additional training in DBT with adolescents and families, DBT-C (DBT for Children and Parents), DBT Prolonged Exposure Protocol for PTSD, and Trauma-Focused Cognitive Behavioral Therapy.
+Through Brooke’s wide variety of experiences, she has grown passionate about incorporating experiential activities into the DBT framework as a way of engaging with presenting concerns and difficulties in a different way.
+Brooke stands by the maxim, “There is no health without mental health” and believes that, with willingness, skills practice, and a strong relationship with your therapist, building a life worth living is possible.